 One of the goals of the County's Transportation Element and the Growth Management Program is to ensure that new development pays its fair share for transportation improvements commensurate with the impacts created by said development.
-In order to ensure that a uniform method is applied to assess traffic impacts of each development, a Task Force consisting of representatives of the development community and traffic engineers was established to develop a fair share formula to assess traffic impacts of a development.
-The Task Force acknowledged that there was a need to establish not only a fair-share formula but also a procedure to implement it.
-The procedure should allow for flexibility in the implementation of any mitigation.
-After working for more than a year, the Task Force developed a fair share formula with the following goals and procedure.
 This fair-share formula is to be applied to all development in the County unincorporated areas.